enbzldn/PieceOfCake/docs/recipe_delete.md

 # Delete a Recipe

 1. Open **Recipes** page by tapping **Go to recipes**.
-2. Find the recipe you want to delete and swipe right to left.
+2. Select the recipe you want to delete and swipe right to left.
 3. Tap **Delete**.
 4. Confirm the deletion by tapping **Delete** again, otherwise tap **Cancel**.